 Mental health continues to be a taboo topic in the workplace.
 Some employers feel that they should not enter the personal lives of their employees.
-However, mental health is not just a private matter.
+However, mental health issues is not just a private matter.
 It also affects how they behave and perform in the workplace.
 With this in mind, here are some of the positive effects of promoting wellness in the company.

 For one, employers may spearhead an open dialogue.
 Let this be an avenue for experts to address the misconception revolving around this issue.
-It is the perfect avenue to promote awareness and educate the whole company on the ins and outs of mental health.
+It is the perfect avenue to promote awareness and educate the whole company on the ins and outs of mental wellness.

 This way, everyone will have a deeper understanding of it.
 The more people are aware of the underlying ideas in this topic; the more their colleagues will have the strength to open up.

 Do you know that almost 17 percent of employees take a leave at work because they’re feeling anxious, depressed, or sad?
 They sometimes do not have the drive to get out of their bed and proceed with their work happenings.
 Some also feel less encouraged to go to the office since being in a place where no one understands them makes them feel isolated.

 Meanwhile, if they have a good mental health condition, they are more likely to feel motivated to go to work, which means a lower absence rate in the long run.
 Since more people are present, it increases the overall productivity, which helps the business be efficient.
 Besides, you don’t have to worry about getting relievers for your mental health concerns, given that they are there to work.

 One of the best things that good workplace mental health provides to the company is high productivity.
 Believe it or not, the presence of mental illnesses will have adverse effects on how someone works and their corresponding output.

 For example, workers will exhibit a lack of concentration and focus.
 Since many negative things are running in their minds, they tend to space out while working.
 Once they lose focus, they also lose their momentum and train of thought.
 Therefore, leading to wasted time.